-Crimea and Russia's intervention in eastern Ukraine.
-These developments highlight the evolution of hybrid warfare, where an adversary's use of unattributable means and plausible deniability signals a paradigm shift in the use of power.
+developments highlight the evolution of hybrid warfare, where an adversary's use of unattributable means and plausible deniability signals a paradigm shift in the use of power.
 Given its role as an international organization to maintain peace and security, the perceived lack of effectiveness of the UN in response to the crisis in Ukraine might undermine the role of other supranational/international organizations such as the EU, African Union (AU), ASEAN and NATO.
 While multilateralism as an approach to security governance might be in decline, the return of power politics at the same time underscores the increased importance of NATO as the main framework for collective defence of the Euro-Atlantic region.

 9. Deterrence and defence remain a core element of NATO's overall strategy.
 The Alliance is also concerned with disarmament and the risks of nuclear proliferation, such as the attempts of the Democratic People's Republic of Korea and Iran to acquire and improve nuclear weapon technology and delivery systems, as well as nuclear trafficking in other regions of the globe.
-Although the Alliance reaffirms its resolve to seek a safer world and NATO's aspiration for a world without nuclear weapons has not changed, the conditions prevailing of the international environment security not currently favourable for achieving disarmament.
-Alliance's concerns have significantly increased due to modernization of nuclear forces by major and regional powers and recent changes to their nuclear strategies.
+Although the Alliance reaffirms its resolve to seek a safer world and NATO's aspiration for a world without nuclear weapons has not changed, the prevailing conditions of the international security environment are not currently favourable for achieving disarmament.
+The Alliance's concerns have significantly increased due to modernization of nuclear forces by major and regional powers and recent changes to their nuclear strategies.
 Consequently, for the foreseeable future, nuclear weapons are expected to remain as a core component of NATO's overall capabilities for deterrence and defence, alongside conventional and missile defence forces.

 a.
 Increased potential of confrontation and conflict.
 The security environment around the Euro-Atlantic region has become more volatile due to threats from the East and instability from the South.
 The Balkans, located at the confluence of interest between Russia and the West, will also continue to be an area for competition.
 Any crisis in these regions could spark refugees and provoke external intervention.
-Recent events reemphasize the importance of territory and the traditional roles of deterrence and defence. with a particular focus on collective defence.
+Recent events reemphasize the importance of territory and the traditional roles of deterrence and defence, with a particular focus on collective defence.
 Future conflicts could range from hybrid wars, selective military operations by major powers, precise long-range strikes, and the use of small mobile units in special operations to disrupt communications.
 The objectives are likely to be specific and limited and will be achieved by use of select elements of power.
-The use of power to influence key regions (e.g., High North, the Middle East, Balkans, etc.) and to maintain assured access to global commons is likely to increase the potential of confrontation and conflict in the future.
+The use of power to influence key regions (e.g., High North, the